httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 5. The signer creates the signature input string based on these signature parameters. ({{create-sig-input}})

-6. The signer signs the signature input with the chosen signing algorithm using the key material chosen by the signer.
-Several signing algorithms are defined in in {{signature-methods}}.
+6. The signer uses the `HTTP_SIGN` function to sign the signature input with the chosen signing algorithm using the key material chosen by the signer.
+The `HTTP_SIGN` primitive and several concrete signing algorithms are defined in in {{signature-methods}}.

 7. The byte array output of the signature function is the HTTP message signature output value to be included in the `Signature` field as defined in {{signature-header}}.

-For example, given the HTTP message and signature parameters in the example in {{create-sig-input}}, the example signature input string when signed with the `test-key-rsa-pss` key in {{example-key-rsa-pss-test}} gives the following message signature output value, encoded in Base64:
+For example, given the HTTP message and signature parameters in the example in {{create-sig-input}}, the example signature input string is signed with the `test-key-rsa-pss` key in {{example-key-rsa-pss-test}} and the RSA PSS algorithm described in {{method-rsa-pss-sha512}}, giving the following message signature output value, encoded in Base64:

 ~~~
 NOTE: '\' line wrapping per RFC 8792